Saxo Review 2026

 Saxo ensures that even your uninvested cash works for you.
 The platform offers competitive interest rates on uninvested cash balances in major currencies like GBP, USD, and EUR, allowing you to earn while you plan your next move.

-This feature adds an extra layer of value for those looking to maximize returns even when not fully invested.
+This feature adds an extra layer of value for those looking to maximise returns even when not fully invested.

 A downside of this feature, however, is that a minimum of over 10,000 EUR/USD/GBP are required for you to earn interest on your account.